puppetlabs/puppetserver-helm-chart/README.md

 Essentially, on your bare-metal Puppet master that's the content of the directory: `/etc/puppetlabs/puppet/ssl`.

-The content of the `init/puppet-certs` dir should be similar to:
+The content of the `init/puppet-certs` chart's dir should be similar to:

 ```console
 /repos/xtigyro/puppetserver-helm-chart # ll init/puppet-certs